This Thai Quinoa Salad combines crunchy veggies, sweet mango, fresh herbs, and greens, all tossed in a quick, blender-made peanut dressing.

 - Assemble: Combine all the ingredients in a bowl.
 Toss with dressing.

-- Serve: Enjoy immediately, store leftovers separately.
+- Serve: Enjoy right away.
+Store leftovers separately.

 Storage